 Sex and the City is one of those shows that has left its mark on television history.
-The original series won eight Golden Globes and Seven Emmys, and it ended in 2004, nearly eighteen years ago after that, we got to see two Sex and the City movies, even though they weren’t recieved well by critics, they were a welcome addition to the franchise.
-Which take us to the present nearly 11 years of not knowing what’s happening to our favorite characters and HBO Max launches a reboot miniseries titled And Just Like That.
-While the series is maybe not that good, if you just wanted to see Carrie, Miranda, and Charlotte again, you got everything you wanted, but now it has come to an end.
-So if you miss the series we have made a list of the 10 best shows like And Just Like That you can watch after the series finale.
+The original series won eight Golden Globes and Seven Emmys, and it ended in 2004, nearly eighteen years ago after that, we got to see two Sex and the City movies, even though they weren’t recieved well by critics, they were welcome addition to the franchise.
+This takes us to the present nearly 11 years of not knowing what’s happening to our favorite characters and HBO Max launches a reboot miniseries titled And Just Like That… While the series is maybe not that good, if you just wanted to see Carrie, Miranda, and Charlotte again, you got everything you wanted, but now it has come to an end.
+And Just Like That… has been renewed for a second so while you wait for Season 2 here are some shows you could watch until then.

 Synopsis: A single-camera comedy, starring Mindy Kaling, that follows a skilled OB/GYN navigating the tricky waters of both her personal and professional life, as she pursues her dreams of becoming the perfect woman, finding the perfect man and getting her perfect romantic comedy ending.